Topics Map > Campus Services > E-Learning > Kaltura

 Kaltura Canvas Integration

-Kaltura is also integrated with Canvas - UW-Madison's learning management system.
-The integration features many of the same capabilities outlined above available to instructor's in the following ways:
+Kaltura is also integrated with Canvas, which is UW-Madison's learning management system.
+The integration features many of the same capabilities outlined above, and makes them available to instructor's in the following ways:

 - Kaltura My Media - You can access, browse, and upload media to Kaltura MediaSpace from inside Canvas by accessing Kaltura My Media.

-End users have the ability to create and upload media using these methods:
+End users have the ability to create and upload media using these methods, from the ADD NEW option on the dashboard:

 - Media Upload - Users can upload a previously created video file.
 Many formats are supported - we recommend 1280 x 720 MP4 files.
-If you're working in Canvas be sure to reference Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page.
+If you're working in Canvas be sure to reference Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page [UW-Madison].

 - YouTube (Embed)- In order to provide a consistent look and feel, users have the option to embed YouTube videos in Kaltura.